tracee/tracee.github.io/why-tracee.md

   my.business.backend.Service - Something went terribly wrong!
 ```

 This is where TracEE kicks in.
 It offers bindings for most popular Java frameworks, that will automatically generate tracking information like invocation or session ids and writes it to your applications log framework contexts.
+The idea is pretty similar to correlation ids that you manually put into your application APIs to make sense of system interactions - but TracEE solves this for you - automatic and transparent!

-Another thing TracEE does is to support passing those invocation and session ids between all of your components in your application environment, empowering you to gather all log statements that belong to a single invocation or session.
+Another thing TracEE does is to support passing those ids between all of your components in your application environment, empowering you to gather all log statements that belong to a single invocation, session or other kind of correlation.

-If you are using TracEE, time needed for analyzing your systems behavior - for example in case of an error -  will be drastically reduced.
+Thus using TracEE drastically reduces the time needed for analyzing your systems behavior - for instance in case of an error.

 ```ini
 2014-02-11 15:35:04.127 [rxId:BABO sessionId:AFF3] [tomcat-exec-1] INFO